Tanimura Family Foundation

 The Tanimura Family Foundation awards scholarships to students who are declared Business Administration majors interested in pursuing careers in the agribusiness industry.

 For more information, please contact firstname.lastname@example.org

 - Minimum GPA 3.0

 - Agribusiness background from community colleges (Hartnell College preferred)

-- Interest in pursuing career in agribusiness industry
+- Interest in pursuing careers in the agribusiness industry

 - Once received, the fellowship may be renewed subject to availability of funds.